 To make the semi-integrated Vinci stem work with fully internal cable routing, you need the special DCR headset.
 The name comes from Deda Cable Routing, and allows for complete internal routing of up to 4 cables (mechanical or electronic shift, mechanical or hydraulic brakes) when combined with a Vinci or Alanera cockpit.

-The DCR headset requires a headtube suitable for a straight 1.5″ steerer, which essentially means it needs internal headset bearing seats of about 52mm/2″, so the frame must be designed for this system from the start.
-Tapering that down to a 1 1/8″ tapered steerer tub on the fork allows room for the cables to enter the frame, before they would get routed directly into the inside of the downtube or into a hole into the inside of the fork steerer.
+The DCR headset requires a headtube suitable for a straight 1.5″ steerer, which essentially means it needs an internal headset bearing seats of about 52mm/2″, so the frame must be designed for this system from the start.
+Tapering that down to a 1 1/8″ tapered steerer tub on the fork allows room for the cables to enter the frame before they would get routed directly into the inside of the downtube or into a hole into the inside of the fork steerer.

 Special spacers are available that split open, so they can be added or removed to dial in fit without having to remove the internally routed cables (assuming enough cable slack and no need to cut the steerer.)